Rolls of paper currency from various currency lines up in two rows

 US financial aid can be confusing for any student but especially international students.
 Here's a guide to help you figure it out before you choose a school.

 Universities in the United States are as diverse and abundant as the international students who attend them—students from all over the world with many aspirations and goals.
-It’s no secret that these students are looking for their best overall university match; yet, financial concerns are often either overlooked or excluded all together from that decision.
+It’s no secret that these students are looking for their best overall university match; yet, financial concerns are often either overlooked or excluded altogether from that decision.
 This is a critical error, as your final university choice cannot be made outside the context of affordability.
 What exactly is affordability?
 The textbook definition is the ability to spare money with little inconvenience.
 Of course, given that total costs for many US universities are well over $40,000 per year, one would need to spare quite a bit of money to not be inconvenienced.
 So how do countless international students manage to attend US universities and colleges in light of the financial burden?
 They do it by considering costs, financial aid, and affordability comprehensively and from a number of angles.

 It all begins with college costs